amitmse/in_Python_/Others/README.md

 		The presence of multicollinearity makes the coefficient estimates highly sensitive to small changes in the data or model specification.
-Even a slight shift in the data can cause the coefficients to fluctuate significantly, making the model's interpretation unreliable
+Even a slight shift in the data can cause the coefficients to fluctuate significantly, making the model's interpretation unreliable.

-		Multicollinearity can also reduce the overall precision of the model, making it less reliable for making predictions.
+		Multicollinearity does not directly affect the goodness-of-fit statistics of the model, such as R-squared or the overall F-test.
+    		The model can still make accurate predictions despite the presence of multicollinearity.

 		Test: VIF
   		VIF: [1.0 / (1.0 - R Squared)]